The Shift-Dimension of Multipersistence Modules: Introduction

-Stabilized invariants strongly depend on the choice of a metric.
-One fundamental question is how to construct metrics on the space of tame persistence modules.
+For the hierarchical stabilization, we also need to be able to construct distances on the space of tame persistence modules.
 A way to construct a big class of metrics other than the well-known interleaving distance~\cite{lesnick2015theory} and matching distance~\cite{Biasotti2011,KerberLesnickOudot2019} is via so-called {\em persistence contours}.
 Persistence contours are rather well-studied in the one-parameter case.
-In~\cite{CR20}, the authors list various contours and show that point processes in the unit square, sampled with respect to different probability distributions, can be distinguished by the stable rank of the first one-persistence homology group with respect to different contours.
-For the case of several parameters, only a small number of examples of persistence contours is known beside the standard contours.
+In~\cite{CR20}, for example, the authors list various contours and show how classification, using the first one-persistence homology group, of point processes in the unit square (sampled with respect to different probability distributions) can be improved by choosing the right contour.
+For the case of several parameters, only a small number of examples of persistence contours is known besides the standard contours.
 The latter are parameterized by vectors.
-Persistence contours can be described by simple noise systems~\cite{noise,GC}.
+Persistence contours can be described by simple noise systems~\cite{GC,noise}.
 Those are closely related to so-called ``superlinear families'' that were introduced independently in~\cite{superlinear}, a generalization of which can be found in~\cite{BCM20}.
-Therein, no rich class of parameterized such objects was given yet, but it is essential for machine learning~tasks to have such a class at one's disposal.
+Therein, no extensive class of parameterized such objects was given yet, but it is essential for machine learning~tasks to have such a class at one's disposal.

+Multigraded modules over the polynomial ring $\field[x_1,\ldots,x_\param]$ with the standard multigrading can be considered naturally as multipersistence modules.
+In this article, we investigate the hierarchical stabilization of $\beta_0$ for multipersistence modules obtained in this way with respect to a broader family of contours.
+The obtained invariant is called {\em shift-dimension.}